bsdimp/freebsd-git-docs/README.md

 More advanced topics can be found in the [Git FAQ](FAQ.md).

-Other files contain inforamtion about different aspects of the src or doc repository that FreeBSD developers with commit access need to know.
+Other files contain information about different aspects of the src or doc repository that FreeBSD developers with commit access need to know.

 ## Contributing